-As result of the merger on equal terms of Nationale Nederlanden and NMB Postbank Groep, ING Groep N.V. was created in 1991 as holding company allowing separate insurance and banking supervision.
-In 2011, insurance and banking activities were split operationally; divestment of insurance completed in April 2016.
+As result of the merger on equal terms of Nationale-Nederlanden and NMB Postbank Groep, ING Groep N.V. was created in 1991 as holding company allowing separate insurance and banking supervision.
+In 2011 insurance and banking activities were split operationally; divestment of insurance completed in April 2016.

-ING Groep N.V. is a limited liability company (naamloze vennootschap).
-The registered office is at Bijlmerdreef 106, 1102 CT Amsterdam, the Netherlands (telephone number: +31 20 563 9111).
-ING Groep N.V. is registered with the Dutch Trade Register of the Chamber of Commerce under no. 33231073 and its corporate seat is in Amsterdam, the Netherlands.
-The legal entity identifier (LEI) of ING Groep N.V. is 549300NYKK9MWM7GGW15.
-The Articles of Association of ING Groep N.V. were last amended by notarial deed executed on 29 June 2021.
-According to article 3 of the Articles of Association the object of ING Groep N.V. is to participate in, manage, finance, furnish personal or real security for the obligations of, and provide services to, other enterprises and institutions of any kind, but in particular enterprises and institutions which are active in the field of lending, the financial markets, investment and/or other financial services, and to engage in any activity which may be related or conducive to the foregoing.
+ING Bank N.V. is a limited liability company (naamloze vennootschap).
+The registered office of ING Bank N.V. is at Bijlmerdreef 106, 1102 CT Amsterdam, the Netherlands (telephone number: +31 20 563 9111).
+ING

+Bank N.V. is registered at the Dutch Trade Register of the Chamber of Commerce under no. 33031431 and its corporate seat is in Amsterdam, the Netherlands.
+The legal entity identifier (LEI) of ING Bank N.V. is 3TK20IVIUJ8J3ZU0QE75.
+The Articles of Association of ING Bank N.V. were last amended by notarial deed executed on 29 June 2021.
+According to Article 2 of its Articles of Association, the objects of ING Bank N.V. are to conduct the banking business in the widest sense, including insurance brokerage, to acquire, build and operate real estate, to participate in, manage, finance and furnish personal or real security for the obligations of and provide services to other enterprises and institutions of any kind, but in particular enterprises and institutions which engage in lending, investments and/or other financial services, and to engage in any activity which may be related or conducive to the foregoing.